dongyeon522/ai-fake-news-sentiment/README.md

 - **RoBERTa**: Slower but more accurate.
 First run downloads ~500MB model (cached for subsequent runs)
 - **Rate Limiting**: Optimized retry logic with 15-second default wait time (reduced from 60 seconds)
 - **Progress Display**: Real-time progress updates during data collection

+## Presentation

+The `presentation/` folder contains project documentation and demonstration materials:

+- **final report.pptx**: Project report presentation slides covering:
+  - Project overview and objectives
+  - Methodology and implementation details
+  - Results and analysis
+  - Conclusions and future work

+- **final report.mp4**: Video demonstration showing:
+  - How to set up and run the project
+  - Step-by-step code execution
+  - Results visualization and interpretation

+These materials provide comprehensive documentation of the project and serve as a guide for understanding and using the codebase.

 ## License